LPGUEI/react-gomoku/README.md

 Gomoku is a five-in-a-row game with a 19 x 19 board.
 Black plays first, and then white.
 The winner will be the first player to form an unbroken chain of five stones horizontally, vertically, or diagonally.

+- A React game with hooks

-- Developed a React-based game to learn functional components and how to find the winner.
+- Game logic to find the winner
-- Created a React hook to render the interface, update React state, and manage the game logic.
-- Managed coding style and quality with Prettier ESLint and deployed in GitHub Pages.

 ![](https://imgur.com/f2WWFq6.gif)